robparrott/git-workshop/gitworkshop.md

 git push origin -u workshop
 ```

-This should create a new branch remotyely and push this branch to it.
+This should create a new branch remotely and push this branch to it.
 An entry in your local git config will be created to remember this mapping.

 ### Deleting branches